 Completion of the MA Capstone Project does not involve any additional registration beyond the 30 credits of coursework.
-An independent study to revise an existing paper cannot be used as one of the 10 required classes for the MA.
+Specifically, ENGL 798 is designed as time to work on the capstone with your advisor on a weekly basis as a more directed independent study.